Macroscopic emulation of microscopic magnetic particle systems: Introduction

 \section{Introduction}

-Building macroscopic analogue experiments to validate theoretical results originally derived for microscopic systems has a history dating back at least a century.
-For instance, in the classical work by G. B. Jeffery, he calculates the increase of viscosity of a viscous fluid containing small elliptical particles \cite{jeffery1922motion}.
+The idea of building analogue macroscopic experiments to validate theoretical results originally derived for microscopic systems has a history dating back at least a century.
+For instance, in the classical work by G. B. Jeffery, he calculates the increase of viscosity of a fluid containing small elliptical particles \cite{jeffery1922motion}.
 He proposes a hypothesis about the equilibrium orientation of the particles, which could not be evaluated by the vanishing inertia theory.
-Later G. I. Taylor validated the hypothesis by using millimeter sized particles and a macroscopic apparatus filled with a very viscous fluid \cite{taylor1923motion}.
+Later G. I. Taylor validated the hypothesis by using millimeter sized particles and a macroscopic apparatus filled with a highly viscous fluid \cite{taylor1923motion}.
 Similarly, Taylor developed an approximate theoretical description of the viscosity of emulsions of tiny droplets \cite{taylor1932viscosity}.
-Afterwards he validated the theory and found its limits using a macroscopic experiment, where he visually observed the deformation of individual centimetre sized drops in a very viscous fluid \cite{taylor1934formation}.
+Afterwards, he validated the theory and found its limits using a macroscopic experiment, where he visually observed the deformation of individual centimetre sized drops in a high-viscosity fluid \cite{taylor1934formation}.

+Some recent works using macroscopic experiments focus on the behaviour of many-particle systems -- for example, 3D self-assembly using dipolar interactions in turbulent flow \cite{Abelmann2020}, self-assembly in a suspension on the millimeter scale \cite{miliSelfAssembly}, and self-assembly based on macroscale tiles \cite{MacroSelfAssembly} to name just a few.

-To better understand behavior of microscopic multiparticle system, it is desirable to examine what is happening at the individual particle level.
-However, orientation of the isotropic (spherical) particles \cite{Tierno2023,Tierno2022} and even of colloidal microscopic cubic particles \cite{Brics2022, Brics2023, Cube2021} and particles of other forms under an optical microscope can only be seen in a limited way.
+In order to better understand the behavior of a microscopic multi-particle system, it is desirable to examine what is happening at the individual particle level.
+However, the orientation of isotropic (spherical) particles \cite{Tierno2023,Tierno2022} and even of colloidal microscopic cubic particles \cite{Brics2022, Brics2023, Cube2021}, as well as particles of other shapes, can only be seen in a limited way under an optical microscope.
 The latter is because the resolution is insufficient to determine the orientation of the particle.

-The resolution can be improved using an electron microscope \cite{QElectronmicroscope2016,Jin2021,TEM2021} or the orientation can be obtained using NV-centers \cite{Hall2010,NV-centerKaspars}, but both methods requires stationary particles and do not allow the investigation of the dynamic behavior of the particles.
+The resolution can be improved by using an electron microscope \cite{QElectronmicroscope2016,Jin2021,TEM2021} and the particle orientation can be obtained using nitrogen-vacancy centers \cite{Hall2010,NV-centerKaspars}.
+However, both methods require stationary particles and thus do not allow investigating the dynamic behavior of the particles.